tagtag

 You don’t need to worry about the details – Hach & Rose, LLP is here to help.

 Every potential client who calls the offices of Hach & Rose, LLP is entitled to a free initial consultation.
 We don’t get a cent unless our client successfully recovers compensation, and our clients don’t pay anything unless they recover financially.
 Call Hach & Rose, LLP at (212) 779-0057 today for a free and confidential case evaluation.
-We will answer all your questions about your personal injury case and your contingency fees.
+We will answer all your questions about your personal injury case and contingency fees.